 - Curriculum Vitae *

-4. A mentor’s letter of recommendation (via email): Please ask your mentor to assess the status of your dissertation research and writing and to provide an honest appraisal of the likelihood of dissertation completion during your award year.
+- A mentor’s letter of recommendation (via email): Please ask your mentor to assess the status of your dissertation research and writing and to provide an honest appraisal of the likelihood of dissertation completion during your award year.
 The student should arrange for the mentor or adviser to submit a letter of recommendation electronically directly to the Department or Program by the deadline date.

-**Files should be uploaded WORD files and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel10F)
+*Files should be uploaded WORD files and should begin with the student's name followed by CV, Narrative, Rec., Doc., Budget, Travel or Dissertation Application (e.g. Smith_CV_Travel10F)

 Departments Only: Each department may nominate up to 2 students for the Alumni Dissertation Fellowship.
 To nominate students, the Department Chair or Program Director should prepare a letter ranking the two nominees and describing how they make use of the award.
 These letters should also reflect student progress on their dissertations to date and in the fellowship year, indicating likelihood of defense of the dissertation in this year.
 Nominations are limited to 100 words per nominee or 250 words total.
 If no ranking is indicated, the student whose name appears first will be considered to be rated as the top candidate.